sunstromium/txt-transter-react/README.md

 6. next cd your react folder path.[cd://bla bla bla]

+7.copy the package.json i provided to u r package.json

-7. next type these commands:
+8. next type these commands:

-   npm i @testing-library/jest-dom

-   npm i @testing-library/react

-   npm i @testing-library/user-event
+   npm i

    that's all simple ain't it NO APIS OR DB'S REQUIRED IMPLEMENTED FROM A LOCAL db.js file as the refference.

    OUTPUTS: